 Battery Types

-Flooded lead acid batteries are cheaper, but they also require some maintenance and have average lifespans of 5-7 years.
-On the other hand, lithium batteries cost more but are usually more efficient and have impressive lifespans of more than 10 years.
+Flooded lead acid batteries are relatively more economical but need some level of maintenance and have an average service durability of 5-7 years.
+However, lithium batteries are relatively expensive although they are more efficient and quite durable with a lifespan of over 10 years.

 2. Inverter

-Batteries may be the heart of a solar power system, but without getting a proper inverter, the whole system could still be inefficient.
-As earlier mentioned, inverters convert DC power from the battery to AC power for your refrigerator.
-This conversion will always result in a loss of electrical power regardless of the inverter you're using.
-As such, choosing an inverter with high efficiency is the way to go, but there are a few things to consider here as well.
+While batteries might be a focal point of a solar power system, unless a proper inverter is acquired, the whole system may not be efficient.
+As we earlier established, inverters are devices that convert DC power from the battery to usable AC power for your refrigerator.
+This conversion is always at the expense of electrical power, whether you are using the inverter of your choice or not.
+Thus, the option for an inverter with high efficiency is the best option, but there are few factors to take into consideration here as well.

 Did You Checked Our Recent Reviews About Power Inverter ?